i-e-b/MvcIntegrationTestFramework/README.md

 Known issues
 ============

-Simple Injector
+Web Activator
 ---------------

-Simple Injector's `[assembly: WebActivator.PostApplicationStartMethod(...)]` injection can cause problems with the ASP.Net hosting enviroment.
-You can remove the assembly level injector and call your setup from `Global.aspx` to solve this.
+`[assembly: WebActivator.PostApplicationStartMethod(...)]` injection can cause problems with the ASP.Net hosting enviroment.
+If you see the error message `This method cannot be called during the application's pre-start initialization phase`, try to remove the assembly level injector and call your setup from `Global.aspx` to solve this.

 TFS Builds
 ----------